eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + "an array that can contain all data types"
 + cell arrays

+Matrix objects are not limited by size constraints, "and can be
+	dynamically reshaped and resized"
+	\cite[\S3.1.1, pp. 42]{Eaton2016a}.

+The values maximum and minimum values of the built-in floating-point
+	numeric data

 ### Developer-Defined Specialized Data Types

 Specialized data types can be defined with some *C++* code